 Swiss Corporations: Stability In A Volatile World

-Recent events around the world mean that stability, security and reputational issues have become even more important.
+Recent events around the world, including the covid pandemic and major wars, mean that stability, security and reputational issues have become even more important.
 This applies to corporate structures as well as to many other areas of international life.

-Swiss companies offer this as well as a number of potential tax efficiencies.
+Swiss companies offer stability, as well as a number of potential tax efficiencies.

 Switzerland offers a number of advantages as a location for international companies:

 - Located in the centre of Europe.

 - High regard for personal privacy and confidentiality.